javierconcha/ocdb-docs/docs/source/ocdb-metadata-headers.md

 * **wavelength_option** Set to hyperspectral or multispectral, Required for products that have an associated wavelength.

+* **instrument_model** Comma seprataed list of the model of the instruments whose measurements are being reported.
+Replace any spaces in the names with underscores.
+Recommended.

+* **instrument_manufacturer** Comma seprataed list of the instrument manufacturers of the measurements that are being reported (e.g., Biospherical_Instruments_Inc.)
+Replace any spaces in the name with underscores.
+Recommended.

+* **calibration_date** The most recent relevant calibration date for the primary instrument (format: 'YYYYMMDD').

 ## Headers added by OCDB staff
 The following fields (marked as obsolete in the vaildation rules) are added and managed by OCDB staff.